Comparing BERT against traditional machine learning text classification: Conclusions and further work

 \section{Conclusions and further work}

 In this work we have introduced the BERT model and the classical NLP strategy where a machine learning model is trained using the features retrieved with TF-IDF and hypothesize about the behaviour of BERT w.r.t these techniques in the search of a default technique to tackle NLP tasks.
 We have introduced four different NLP scenarios where we have shown how BERT has outperformed the traditional NLP approach, adding empirical evidence of its superiority in average NLP problems w.r.t. classical methodologies.
 Furthermore, and of critical interest, implementing BERT has turned out to be far less complicated than implementing the traditional methods.
 It is also noteworthy the importance of transfer learning.
 We have been able to obtain this results thanks to pre-training.
 Transfer learning has become more apparent in experiment \ref{exp-4} (which has the smallest dataset among all the experiments).
 We are nevertheless aware of the limitations of the BERT model.
 Although it seems that it is a good default for NLP tasks, its results can be improved.
 In order to do so, we would like to research in a hyperparameter auto-tuned BERT model for any new NLP task with Bayesian Optimization.
-We would like to use that auto-tuned BERT to enable classification of language messages for robots \cite{merchan2020machine} showing consciousness correlated behaviours.
+We would like to use that auto-tuned BERT to enable classification of language messages for robots \cite{merchan2020machine} \cite{garrido2020artificial} showing consciousness correlated behaviours.